isabella232/journeys.en/help/using/expression/collection-management-functions.md

 For example, among all the app users, you can get the ones using IOS 13 (boolean expression “app used == IOS 13").
 The result of this function is the filtered list containing items matching the boolean expression (example: app user 1, app user 34, app user 432).

-In a Data Source Condition activity you can check if the result of the **all** function is null or not.
-You can also combine this **all** function with other functions such as **count**.
+In a Data Source Condition activity you can check if the result of the **[!UICONTROL all]** function is null or not.
+You can also combine this **[!UICONTROL all]** function with other functions such as **[!UICONTROL count]**.
 For more information, see [Data Source Condition activity](../building-journeys/condition-activity.md#data_source_condition).

 **Example 1:**

 We want to check if a user has installed a specific version of an application.
 For this we get all the push notification tokens associated to mobile applications for which the version is 1.0.
-Then, we perform a condition with the **count** function to check that the returned list of tokens contains at least one element.
+Then, we perform a condition with the **[!UICONTROL count]** function to check that the returned list of tokens contains at least one element.

    ```
    count(@{LobbyBeacon._experience.campaign.message.profile.pushNotificationTokens.all(currentEventField.application.version == "1.0").token}) > 0